-A positive finding will generate a confirmation test through the GC/MS (gas chromatography/mass spectrometry), or other scientifically accepted method approved by the Agency for Health Care Administration and the results will be kept confidential.
+A positive finding will generate a confirmation test through a scientifically accepted method approved by the Agency for Health Care Administration and the results will be kept confidential.
 A copy of any positive can be received by the employee by submitting his/her request in writing.